 Obviously, I’m not yet in a position to draw any generalizations about the effects of Amanita muscaria, but I will continue experimenting and will update this article with the results of my trials.

-After a period of microdosing, I will start experimenting with recreational doses.
-I’m also interested in smoking mixtures, such as Datura and Amanita, which I will have to trial too.
+I’m also interested in smoking mixtures, such as Datura and Amanita, which I will have to try as well but the use of Datura is highly dangerous so I’m hesitant.

 I’m also planning on testing different methods of consumption, including: